 FIGS 102 FIG - Coordinated Healthcare 1 cr.
+Introductory Program

-Introductory Program an overview of the various healthcare professions available at SMCC.
+This FIG will introduce students who are interested in pursuing a career in the healthcare professions to the challenges, demands, and rewards of being a member of a healthcare profession.
+CHIP content will include an overview of the various healthcare professions available at SMCC.
 The course will also include information related to the responsibilities of the professional in caring for people who have accessed the healthcare system, the competencies needed to be successful in a healthcare program, and strategies to promote effective learning.
 Students will participate in simulated activities related to care responsibilities that are necessary to be an effective member of the healthcare community.